Sagingaly/Electric-vehicle/README.md

 # Electric-vehicle
-Simulation and modelling the electric vehicle
+Simulation and modelling a motion of the electric vehicle